Data Centers in Latvia

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Latvia as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Azure through dedicated network links to nearby hubs such as Stockholm, Helsinki, or Warsaw.
+Direct Cloud On-Ramps: There are no direct, in-country public cloud on-ramps from major providers, as of September 2025.
+Businesses connect to cloud services like AWS, Google Cloud, and Azure by extending their networks to major hubs such as Stockholm, Helsinki, or Warsaw via private network interconnects (PNI) or high-capacity wave services.

 Power Analysis

-Average Cost Of Power: Industrial electricity costs are approximately US$0.09/kWh as of September 2025.
-This competitive rate helps significantly lower the total cost of ownership for data center operations.
-The country's energy mix is dominated by renewables, with about 69% sourced from hydro, biomass, and wind.
+Average Cost Of Power: Industrial electricity costs are approximately US$0.09/kWh, as of September 2025.
+This competitive rate significantly reduces operational expenditures for power-intensive deployments.

-Power Grid Reliability: The national power grid is reliable, particularly in and around the capital, Riga, where the majority of data centers are located.
-The infrastructure supports the uptime requirements of modern digital services.
+Power Grid Reliability: The national power grid is reliable, particularly in the capital region of Riga where most data centers are located.
+The grid benefits from a high proportion of renewable energy, especially hydropower, which contributes to its stability and predictability.

 Market Access, Business & Tax Climate

-Latvia's business environment is structured to support foreign investment and provides excellent access to regional markets.
+Latvia's business environment is structured to support foreign investment and provides excellent access to Northern Europe.

-Proximity To Key Business Districts: Data centers are primarily located in or near Riga, the nation's economic center.
-This proximity provides low-latency connectivity for the financial services, logistics, and IT sectors concentrated in the capital.
+Proximity To Key Business Districts: Data centers are concentrated in and around Riga, the nation's capital and largest economic center.
+This proximity serves the financial, IT, and logistics industries that are central to the Latvian economy.

 Natural Disaster Risk

-Latvia has a very low natural disaster risk profile, with an INFORM Risk score of 2.6, classifying it as "Low" risk as of September 2025.
-This stability is a key advantage for critical infrastructure hosting.
+Latvia has a very low natural disaster risk profile, ensuring a stable and secure environment for critical IT infrastructure.
+The country's overall INFORM Risk score is 2.6, placing it in the "Low" risk category, as of September 2025.